MickyHCorbett/MorfLess/package/upgrading.md

 # Upgrading

-In the event that you update any of the core files in Libraries or in the lambdas, you will want to redeploy your CloudFormation stacks.
+In the event that you update any of the core files in Libraries or in the lambdas, you may want to redeploy your CloudFormation stacks.
+Alternatively you can update elements as is.

-To do this you first must delete some of the stacks, copy the current data to a backup bucket, then delete the main stack formed in Part 1.
+To upgrade by redploying, you first must delete some of the stacks.
+You can also copy the current data to a backup bucket.

+## Delete Main stack

+To delete the main stack i.e. _morfless-deployment-name_ from Part 1, you just delete it in the CloudFormation GIU or with the following AWS CLI command:

+    aws cloudformation delete-stack --stack-name <morfless-deployment-name>

+## Upgrading

+Upload the new files to a package bucket and modify MorfLess-Part1-CreateMorflessElements.yml to refer to this (as in the Installation instructions).

+# Extra tasks

 ## Removing Notifications